dojot/flowbroker-ui/README.md

 - Rechecking license-exceptions.json;
 - Also use the JWT Token (from local Storage) created by GUI-V2;
 - We could only use one editor-API for all tenants;
+- Add a Dependency Injection with Awilix or other libraries;

 ### Present Drawbacks